 Minute Item Action Anne Dray Anne Dray explained that a Patient Led Assessment of the Clinical Environment (PLACE) had not been undertaken nationally, due to Covid pandemic, for over 18 months and that the Nutrition & Hydration Steering Group agreed to follow national guidance to undertake a PLACE Lite assessment of Inpatient areas in the domain of 'Food', during 2021.
 The assessment looked at areas of good practice as well improvements that could be made such as buying local produce and if KPIs were being met.
 The outcome of the report has been fed back to staff teams on the wards.
+Stan teams on the wards.
 Adam Butcher asked if it would be possible for service users to also receive the feedback from the report as they have an input as well.
-Anne Dray responded that there are community meetings for patient feedback.
+Anne Dray responded that there are community meetings for patient feedback. reedback.
 Adam Butcher clarified that it would be useful to have a mini-debrief on the wards.
-Action: inpatients to be made aware of the outcomes of the PLACE reports.
-Pat Keeling CoG 75/14 NED Recruitment and Succession Planning The Chair & Terry Proudfoot The Trust is currently recruiting for two Non-Executive Directors with a focus on Quality and Finance & Commercial, with Gatenby Sanderson acting as the recruitment consultants.
-The adverts for the two roles will be published imminently with interviews planned in early May.
+Action: inpatients to be made aware of the outcomes of the PLACE Pat Keeling reports.
+CoG 75/14 NED Recruitment and Succession Planning The Chair & Terry Proudfoot The Trust is currently recruiting for two Non-Executive Directors with a focus on Quality and Finance & Commercial, with Gatenby Sanderson acting as the recruitment consultants.
+The adverts for the two roles will be published imminently with interviews planned in early May. will be published infinitently with interviews planned in early May.
 The Trust is seeking volunteers from the Governors to be part of the stakeholder sessions.
 The Chair suggested that the Nominations and Remuneration Committee could present information about the work that the NRC undertakes at the next Council of Governors meeting to support the recruitment of new governor members to the committee.
-Billie Critchlow commented that it may be best to present this after the governor elections.
-The Chair agreed that this was a good course of action Action: presentation will take place at the first CoG meeting after the Governor elections have taken place.
-NRC members CoG 75/15 Quality Objectives Tania Baxter Tania Baxter explained that the Trust has a three-year time span in place to complete its Quality Objectives, which are aligned to the Strategic Objectives and Operational Priorities.
-The Trust's Quality Objectives are: 1.
-Over a three-year period demonstrate a measurable and equitable reduction in the use of seclusion and restraint.
-2. Over a three-year period demonstrate improvements in the number of people from BAME communities accessing community based mental health services.
+5 - 1 - 5 - 5 - 1 - 1 - 1 - 1 - 1 - 1 - Billie Critchlow commented that it may be best to present this after the governor elections.
+The Chair agreed that this was a good course of action Action: presentation will take place at the first CoG meeting after the NRC Governor elections have taken place. members CoG 75/15 Quality Objectives Tania Baxter Tania Baxter explained that the Trust has a three-year time span in place to complete its Quality Objectives, which are aligned to the Strategic Objectives and Operational Priorities.
+Ottatogio Objectives and Operational Fhonties.
+The Trust's Quality Objectives are: Over a three-year period demonstrate a measurable and equitable reduction in the use of seclusion and restraint.
+Over a three-year period demonstrate improvements in the number of people from RAME communities accessing. number of people from BAME communities accessing community based mental health services.
+Community based mental nealth services.